HuubVerbeek/query-watcher/README.md

 #### Assertions
 The QueryWatcher package also provides assertion methods to facilitate testing.
 These methods allow you to assert whether certain conditions are met based on the executed queries.

-- `assertHasDuplicateQueries`: Assert that duplicate queries were triggered.
+- `assertHasDuplicateQueries`: Assert that duplicate queries were executed.
-- `assertNoDuplicateQueries`: Assert that no duplicate queries were triggered.
+- `assertNoDuplicateQueries`: Assert that no duplicate queries were executed.
-- `assertHasSlowQueries`: Assert that slow queries were triggered.
+- `assertHasSlowQueries`: Assert that slow queries were executed.
-- `assertNoSlowQueries`: Assert that no slow queries were triggered.
+- `assertNoSlowQueries`: Assert that no slow queries were executed.

 Here's an example of using assertions in a test case: